btrplace/migrations-UCC-15/README.md

 ### Get the BtrPlace plan executor for g5k

-Retrieve it from the repo and compile it
+Retrieve it from https://github.com/btrplace/g5k-executor and compile it:

 `mvn clean install`
 `tar xzf g5k-1.0-SNAPSHOT-distribution.tar.gz`

+Edit the migration script `src/main/bin/scripts/migrate.sh` and modify the variable `VM_BASE_IMG` to match your custom VM image location.

 ### Prepare the scenario execution